Lawyers Secure Settlement To Help Fund Keen Runner’s Rehabilitation

 “Securing early access to specialist rehabilitation for Alex has made a huge difference to his recovery.
 While he still faces many challenges Alex’s progress has been nothing short of remarkable and it’s fantastic that he’s now back to enjoying his passion of running.

 “We hope that the courage and determination Alex has shown inspires others.

 “However, it’s also vital that people take care on the roads at all times.
 Alex’s case vividly highlights the consequences vulnerable road users such as runners and cyclists can be left to face as the result of collisions.”
-Declan French - Solicitor
+Declan French - Associate

 Brain injury: Alex's story